harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/argocd/byo-argo-to-harness.md

 :::

-## Map existing Argo Projects
+## Map existing Argo projects

-To map your existing Argo CD projects to Harness Projects, you simply select the Argo CD projects you want to use, and select the corresponding Harness Project to map.
+To map your existing Argo CD projects to Harness projects, select the Argo CD projects you want to use, and then select the Harness project to which you want to map the Argo CD project.

-1. In **Map Projects**, in **Select your Argo Projects to Import**, click the Argo CD projects you want to map.
+1. In **Map Projects**, in **Select your Argo Projects to Import**, select the Argo CD projects you want to map.

    ![](../static/multiple-argo-to-single-harness-68.png)

-2. In each row, select the Argo project and corresponding Harness Project.
+2. In each row, select the Argo project and the Harness project.

    ![](../static/multiple-argo-to-single-harness-69.png)

 :::note
-Do not map the same Argo CD project to multiple Harness Projects.
+Do not map the same Argo CD project to multiple Harness projects.
 :::

-3. Click **Import & Continue**.
+3. Select **Import & Continue**.

    The Argo CD projects are imported.

-   Here's an example where the Argo CD applications, repositories, repository certs, and clusters are imported.
+   Here's an example in which the Argo CD applications, repositories, repository certs, and clusters are imported.

    ![](../static/multiple-argo-to-single-harness-70.png)

-1. Click **Finish**.
+1. Select **Finish**.
 The mapping is displayed in the Agent details.

    ![](../static/multiple-argo-to-single-harness-71.png)

-2. Click **Save**.
+2. Select **Save**.

 ## Verify mapping

-Next, look in the mapped Harness Project to see the imported Argo CD entities.
+Next, look in the mapped Harness project to see the imported Argo CD entities.

-1. In your Harness Project, click **GitOps**, and then click **Applications**.
+1. In your Harness project, Select **GitOps**, and then select **Applications**.
    You can see the imported application.

    ![](../static/multiple-argo-to-single-harness-72.png)

-2. Click **Settings**, and then click **Repositories**.
+2. Select **Settings**, and then select **Repositories**.
    You can see the imported repositories.
-3. Click **Settings**, and then click **Clusters**.
+3. Select **Settings**, and then select **Clusters**.
    You can see the imported clusters.

 Do the same for any other mapped project entities.